Every year over 4.1 million children experience a lockdown.

 Buy your copy today!

 “Rachel Tepfer Copeland has done an outstanding job.
-Written in the perspective of a social story, the bookI Can Be A Superhero During A Lockdownwill allow children of all abilities to understand their role as a superhero during an emergency.”
-Molly Timmis, Blended Preschool Programs for Children with Disabilities teacher, Certified Special Education teacher EC-12
+Written in the perspective of a social story, the bookI Can Be A Superhero During A Lockdownwill allow children of all abilities to understand their role as a superhero during an emergency.” - Molly Timmis, Blended Early Childhood Special Education teacher, Certified Special Education teacher EC-12

 "I Can Be A Superhero During A Lockdown is an excellent resource to teach lifesaving lessons on a very tough subject." - Eileen Shaklee, author of "Autism with a Side of Fries"